awsdocs/amazon-connect-admin-guide/doc_source/launch-ccp.md

 We recommend telling agents to bookmark the URL to the CCP for more convenient access\.

 Agents can use the CCP with a softphone on their computer, or a deskphone\.
-If they're using a softphone, they must use Chrome or Firefox for their web browser\.
-For more information, see [Grant microphone access in Chrome or Firefox](amazon-connect-contact-control-panel.md#accessing-microphone)\.
+If they're using a softphone, they must use Chrome, Edge, or Firefox for their web browser\.
+For more information, see [Grant microphone access in Chrome, Firefox, or Edge](amazon-connect-contact-control-panel.md#accessing-microphone)\.